askmike/gekko/docs/Configuring_gekko.md

 ## Watching a realtime market

 It all starts with deciding which market you want Gekko to monitor, Gekko watches a single market and all advice and price information is based on this market.
 A market is a currency/asset pair on a supported exchange.
-Examples are:

-- USD/BTC on Mt.
-Gox
-- USD/BTC on BTC-e
-- BTC/LTC on BTC-e
-- BTC/GHS on CEX.io
+The supported exchanges can be found [here](./supported_exchanged.md).

 ### Configuring an exchange